 I am a self employed British Sign Language and Deaf Awareness Trainer.
 I communicate using BSL.

-I deliver BSL courses at Levels 1, 2 and 3.
+I deliver BSL courses at Levels 1, 2 and 3 also online one to one.
 There is a mixture of deaf and hearing students at various training centres/Deaf centres across the North West.

 I work both daytime and evening time.

 The Students who join a Level 1 course may not have had any experience of Sign Language previously, so it is essential that I need to be able to communicate important information to them in the initial stages of their course.
 Examples of this would be Health and Safety information, Learners policy and agreement, details of the course, payments and the assessment process, complaints procedure.
 I have a question and answer session at this stage and I need communication support at this time.
-I usually run approximately 4 or 5 of these classes a week.
+I usually run approximately 4 or 5 of these classes a week and BSL foundation course

 I also deliver regular Deaf awareness sessions to local organisations.
 These are delivered to hearing candidates and cover a range of topics such as communication techniques and Deaf culture/history and education.
 This equates to approximately 15 hours per month (based on half day tuition).
 These sessions can be either full day or half day duration.
 It is essential that I have communication support at these courses to convey all information to the customer.